webdso/WebDSO/README.md

 Keysight DSO over Web

 This is just a simple web site (HTML page and perl script) to see Keysight's DSO6054x oscilloscope's data in web browser.
+See README for more info.

+$Id$